 Mental health services have tended to be chronically underfunded in the U.S. and are often among the first services to be cut when government budgets must be trimmed.
 As a result, reliable access to care -- especially in a timely fashion -- can be elusive; often there simply aren't enough facilities or mental health professionals available.

-The Affordable Care and Patient Protection Act has made coverage of mental health services a mandatory part of all health insurance plans; it remains to be seen if this more generous coverage can also affect longstanding attitudes and resistance toward acknowledging mental health issues by patients, the justice system, and society at large.
-The 2015 General Assembly of Virginia did boost funding for mental health, including services for severely mentally ill patients as well as funding for free clinics, children's psychiatry, and crisis services.
+The Patient Protection and Affordable Care Act (ACA) has made mental health services a mandatory part of all health insurance plans; it remains to be seen if this more generous coverage can also affect longstanding attitudes and resistance toward acknowledging mental health issues by patients, the justice system, and society at large.
+The 2015 General Assembly of Virginia did boost funding for mental health, including services for severely mentally ill patient, as well as funding for free clinics, children's psychiatry, and crisis services.

 The Virginia Departments of Health (VDH) and Behavioral Health and Development Services (VBHDS) work to improve measures that combat suicide.
 The Virginia Department of Veterans Services is also active in efforts to help troubled veterans of the Vietnam, Iraq, and Afghanistan wars.